The National Honor Society for Religious Studies and Theology

 B. Active Chapters (Chapters in Good Standing)

-- Once chartered by the Society, chapters remain active and in good standing 1) by the payment of annual chapter dues through a procedure and in an amount to be determined by the Board of Directors of the Society, 2) by compliance with this Constitution, and 3) by meeting any other uniform criteria as determined by the Board of Directors.
+- Once chartered by the Society, chapters remain active and in good standing 1) by the payment of annual chapter dues through a procedure and in an amount to be determined by the Board of Directors of the Society, 2) by compliance with these Bylaws and 3) by meeting any other uniform criteria as determined by the Board of Directors.
 Only active chapters in good standing will be able to induct members into TAK and participate fully in the Society’s elections or other activities.

 C. Other Chapters